 Note: For new farmers entering the program a period of 12 months will be provided to put the program plan and documents in place.
-The Animal Welfare Approved consultancy team will be able to assist in this process.
+The Animal Welfare Approved team will be able to assist in this process.
 The Animal Welfare Approved program will also provide templates for record-keeping upon request.

 12.0.1 Efforts must be made to develop positive relationships between the farmer and animals through gentle handling.

 12.0.2 All areas accessed by the animals must provide good traction, be well drained and kept clean and free of ice in the wintertime.

 12.0.3 The use of hot prods or electric shocks is prohibited.